jrson83/bloodborne-isz-glitch-cure/README.md

 ### Check the event flags Hex value

 Following the next chapter, you should be able to determine the particular hex value within the affected characters savegame.
-A fully maxed out Isz with the glitch looks like `FF C0`, which means the character has looted every unique Isz item.
+The byte has the possibility of being 4 things, `00`, `40`, `80`, or `C0`.
+A fully maxed out Isz with the glitch looks like `C0`, which means the character has looted every unique Isz item and the other 3 being partial glitch (info by foxyhooligans).

 > **Tip:** It is easier to cure the Isz Glitch after you looted all items or before looting any.